Jill M. Mateo

 Educational Background

-2002-present: Assistant Professor, University of Chicago, Department of Comparative Human Development, Institute for Mind and Biology, Committee on Evolutionary Biology and The College
+2002-2009: Assistant Professor, University of Chicago, Department of Comparative Human Development, Institute for Mind and Biology, Committee on Evolutionary Biology and The College

 1996-2002: Research Associate, Department of Psychology, Cornell University